demonickatsu/stbsim/README.md

 a website that emulates the look of the pre-X1 Comcast cable boxes (and some other providers' older interfaces.)

-still very much a **work in progress** and will eventually play IPTV streams (with EPG support), but only plays MP4 files right now
+still very much unfinished and will eventually™ play IPTV streams (with EPG support), but only plays MP4 files right now

 tools used: